zakk-h/vlp/src/pages/about.md

 {% include 'pages/social.html' %}

-The [Friends of the Valdese Rec][link-fvr] would like to welcome you to Valdese Lakeside, a 300 acre municipal park with construction set to start in 2020.
+The [Friends of the Valdese Rec][link-fvr] would like to welcome you to Valdese Lakeside, a 325 acre municipal park ith ongoing construction set to be completed by November 30th.
 Currently, the park is maintained by the [Friends of the Valdese Rec][link-fvr] volunteer organization.
 We hope that enjoy your visit to Valdese Lakeside Park!